 Last Updated on May 5, 2019the ebooks bots (the ones i using the code i made, anyway) use something called markov chains. markov chains are a mathematical concept, and in computer science (computers are the only thing i know about), they are generally used for predictive text. when you type… Read More »Lynne Teaches Tech: How do mstdn-ebooks bots work?

 Lynne Teaches Tech

-Last Updated on May 7, 2019when you see a website that’s HTTPS rather than HTTP, it means the connection is secure. most popular browsers will display a green padlock in the URL bar to symbolise that (and colour it yellow or red if something’s wrong). to verify that a connection is secure (and not just… Read More »Lynne Teaches Tech: What does HTTPS mean?
+Last Updated on May 7, 2019when you see a website that’s HTTPS rather than HTTP, it means the connection is secure. most popular browsers will display a green padlock in the URL bar to symbolise that (and colour it yellow or red if something’s wrong). to verify that a connection… Read More »Lynne Teaches Tech: What does HTTPS mean?

 Lynne Teaches Tech: What is “free software”?
 Why do people say software isn’t free, even though you can download it for free from the app store?

-Last Updated on May 18, 2019there are a lot of ways you could define “free software”. for example, you could say candy crush or CCleaner is free software, because you can install it for free. when people say that software is “free as in freedom”, or “libre”, they mean something else. under these definitions, neither… Read More »Lynne Teaches Tech: what is “free software”? why do people say software isn’t free, even though you can download it for free from the app store?
+Last Updated on May 18, 2019there are a lot of ways you could define “free software”. for example, you could say candy crush or CCleaner is free software, because you can install it for free. when people say that software is “free as in freedom”, or “libre”, they mean something… Read More »Lynne Teaches Tech: what is “free software”? why do people say software isn’t free, even though you can download it for free from the app store?

 Last Updated on May 5, 2019paraphrased Wikipedia quote:In 1991, the Linux kernel appeared.
-Combined with the operating system utilities developed by the GNU project, it allowed for the first operating system that was free software, commonly known as Linux. in other words, the linux kernel and GNU utilities work together to form the linux operating… Read More »Lynne Teaches Tech: Why do people say GNU/Linux or GNU+Linux?
+Combined with the operating system utilities developed by the GNU project, it allowed for the first operating system that was free software, commonly known as Linux. in other words, the linux kernel and GNU utilities work together… Read More »Lynne Teaches Tech: Why do people say GNU/Linux or GNU+Linux?